Billy Wilson was born 23 August 1899, Dalston, Cumberland

-Father Twentyman Wilson and mother Sarah were both from Dalston outside Carlisle, Cumberland and had agrarian backgrounds: the Wilsons as blacksmiths and wheelwrights, the Nixons and Nichols on Sarah's side working a small holding.
+His father was Twentyman Wilson and mother Sarah were both from Dalston outside Carlisle, Cumberland and had agrarian backgrounds: the Wilsons were blacksmiths and wheelwrights, the Nixons and Nichols on Sarah's side worked a small holding.

 Twentyman got work in the then booming industrial town of Consett.
 Starint out as the head groom he went on to become the chauffeur/mechanic to the Murrays and at the time of the 1901 Census he lived at 61a Benfieldside Road, Benfieldside just down the lane and drive from his employer.
 At the time they had three boys: Percy, John and William.

 To his parents William was known as ‘Willie’ to his five brothers ‘Billy’.
 At the April 1911 Census the family are living in the lodge, parents Twentyman, mother Sarah, the boys Twentyman Percy, then 17 and working in a market garden, Jack by then 14 and a clerk or errand boy at the North East Brewery where he had worked since his birthday the previous August.
 There was a ten year gap before Spencer, another boy, age 1 at the time.
 They also had living with them cousin Margaret Wilson, a laundry maid at the North West Durham Laundry.